Coat Drive Helps People Stay Warm in the Poconos

 Rudy's Tavern in East Stroudsburg is another place hosting a drive this weekend.
 You can bring everything from hats, coats, scarves, and gloves and they will be distributed to those in need.

-The 5th Annual “Kids Coat-Rasier” will be held at Rudy’s Tavern on Sunday.
+The 5th Annual "Kids Coat-Raiser" will be held at Rudy's Tavern on Sunday.

 Kelly Quaresimo says these donations will go to help Pocono Services for Families and Children.